isa-ulisboa/greends-pml/README.md

 - Notebook adapted for Colab from [https://github.com/fastai/course22](https://github.com/fastai/course22):
   - [Lesson1_00_is_it_a_bird_creating_a_model_from_your_own_data.ipynb](Lesson1_00_is_it_a_bird_creating_a_model_from_your_own_data.ipynb), where one builds a classifier for images of birds and forests.
 - Assigments:
-  - Create notebook on Colab to download images (to a Google Drive folder) with some prompt (e.g. 'corn leaf'), using a library other than `fastai` (e.g. some library that relies on DuckDuckGo or some other search engine).
+  - **Assignment #1**: Create notebook on Colab to download images (to a Google Drive folder) with some prompt (e.g. 'corn leaf'), using a library other than `fastai` (e.g. some library that relies on DuckDuckGo or some other search engine).
 Each student should create a video (2' maximum) describing their code and showing that it runs on Colab, and submit the video until next Wednesday, Feb 28.
   - Watch video: Lesson 1 of [Practical Deep Learning for Coders 2022](https://course.fast.ai/)

 </details>